TomasUhrik/restaurant-picker/docs/tech.md

 ### ShadCN/ui

-To speed up development and ensure accessability I've decided to use an open-source component library.
-I've ended up using ShadCN for it's sleek look, accessibility through RadixUI and compatibility with Tailwind CSS.
+To speed up development and ensure accessibility of the components I've decided to use an open-source component library.
+I've ended up using ShadCN for it's minimalistic look, accessibility through RadixUI and compatibility with Tailwind CSS.

 Alternatives considered: